Bushwick, Brooklyn: Education

-The Roman Catholic Archdiocese of Brooklyn operates Catholic schools in that borough.
-St. Brigid-St. Frances Cabrini Catholic Academy formed from the 2019 merger of the St. Brigid and St. Frances Cabrini schools, with students at St. Brigid.
+The Roman Catholic Diocese of Brooklyn operates Catholic schools in that borough.
+St. Brigid-St. Frances Cabrini Catholic Academy was formed from the 2019 merger of the St. Brigid and St. Frances Cabrini schools, with students at St. Brigid.
 In 2019 it had about 100 students.

 Libraries

 The Brooklyn Public Library (BPL) has two branches in Bushwick.
 The DeKalb branch is located at 790 Bushwick Avenue near DeKalb Avenue.
 It is a Carnegie library that opened in 1905.
 The Washington Irving branch, located at 360 Irving Avenue near Woodbine Street, opened in 1923 and was Brooklyn's final Carnegie library.

 In addition, the Saratoga branch is located at 8 Thomas S. Boyland Street near Macon Street, just outside Bushwick.
 The branch is a Carnegie library that opened in 1909.
 The Bushwick branch, which is actually located in East Williamsburg, is located at 340 Bushwick Avenue near Seigel Street, four blocks of Bushwick's northern border at Flushing Avenue.
 The Bushwick branch was founded in 1903 and its current building opened in 1908.